 ICT (IndoChinese Time) here.
 It is THE one email every day I am most eager to read from the country I left behind.
 Unlike Nick Hanauer, I nor my disabled wife, had developed the taste for risk, and definitely did NOT have his intuition about the future.

 Income Inequality: Views & Solutions From Experts.
 Income inequality, or the wide gap in wage growth and value between the highest-earning citizenry and the lowest-earning workers in a given nation, is increasing at an alarming rate.

 However, both measures help chart the economic gap within a country's wealthiest and poorest citizens.
 Over the last ten years, economic inequality has been growing, particularly in developed countries where, historically, it had been more contained.
 The Richest Countries in the World.
-2015 Rankings are based on the GDP (PPP) of a country, which compares the generalized differences in the cost of living and standards between countries.
+Many of the world's richest countries are also the world's smallest.

 It ensures access to other peoples’ raw materials and infrastructure on the cheapest possible terms.
 Dozens of countries must compete for shrinking export markets and can export only a limited range of products because of Northern protectionism and their lack of cash to invest in diversification.
 Market saturation ensues, reducing exporters’ income to a bare minimum while the North enjoys huge savings.
-The IMF cannot seem to understand that investing in … [a] healthy, well-fed, literate population … is the most intelligent economic choice a country can make. — Susan George, A Fate Worse Than Debt, (New York: Grove Weidenfeld, 1990), pp. 143, 187, 235 Many developing nations are in debt and poverty partly due to the policies of international institutions such as the International Monetary Fund (IMF) and the World Bank.
+The IMF cannot seem to understand that investing in … [a] healthy, well-fed, literate population … is the most intelligent economic choice a country can make. — Susan George, A Fate Worse Than Debt, (New York: Grove Weidenfeld, 1990), pp. 143, 187, 235.